-Eight drainage sluices will be replaced under the proposed interventions of the rehabilitation works of the Polder 32.
-Moreover, three sluices will be demolished under this Project.
-Only two new flushing inlets will be constructed under the proposed interventions for rehabilitation work of Polder 32.
-Moreover, twenty one flushing inlets which affected by Aila (2009) will be repaired.
+Thirteen drainage and twelve flushing sluices will be constructed under the proposed interventions for rehabilitation work of Polder 33.
+Moreover, five flushing inlets which affected by Aila (2009) will be repaired.
+Only two sluices will be demolished under this Project.
 The details description of these sluices has been given in Table 1.1.